-1. The risk that the alleged perpetrator will commit additional acts of misconduct or other violence;

-- 2. The seriousness of the alleged misconduct, including risk of repeat incident, whether the respondent threatened further misconduct or other violence against the complainant or others, whether the alleged misconduct was facilitated by the incapacitation of the complainant, or whether the respondent has been found responsible in legal or other disciplinary proceedings for acts of misconduct or other violence: - 3.
+- 1. The risk that the alleged perpetrator will commit additional acts of misconduct or other violence; - The seriousness of the alleged misconduct, including risk of repeat incident, whether the respondent threatened further misconduct or other violence against the complainant or others, whether the alleged misconduct was facilitated by the incapacitation of the complainant, or whether the respondent has been found responsible in legal or other disciplinary proceedings for acts of misconduct or other violence; - 3.
 Whether the alleged misconduct was perpetrated with a weapon; - 4.
-Whether the complainant is a minor; - 5.
-Whether the University possesses means other than the complainant's testimony to obtain relevant evidence of the alleged misconduct (e.g., security cameras, personnel records, or physical evidence); - 6.
+Whether the complainant is a minor; - Whether the University possesses means other than the complainant's testimony to obtain relevant evidence of the alleged misconduct (e.g., security cameras, personnel records, or physical evidence); - 6.
 Whether the alleged misconduct reveals a pattern of perpetration at a given location or by a particular group.

-The Title IX Coordinator or designee's decision will be conducted on a case-by-case basis after an individualized review and the Title IX Coordinator or designee may consult with other University officials as appropriate including but not limited to the UCCS Police Department, the Student Response Team and/or Human Resources.
+The Title IX Coordinator or designee's decision will be conducted on a case-by-case basis after an individualized review and the Title IX Coordinator or designee may consult with other University officials as appropriate including but not limited to the UCCS Police Department, the CARE Team, and/or Human Resources.
 If the University honors the individual's request for privacy, the University's ability to meaningfully investigate the incident and pursue disciplinary action, if appropriate, may be limited.

-The OIE may determine that the most prompt and effective way to address a concern is through the informal resolution process.
-The primary focus during an informal resolution remains the welfare of the complainant and the safety of the campus community, but it does not involve a written report or a determination as to whether a policy has been violated.
+The OIE may determine that the most prompt and effective way to address a concern is through provision of support measures and/or policy compliance remedy.
+The primary focus during provision of support measures and/or policy compliance remedy remains the welfare of the complainant and the safety of the campus community, but it does not involve a written report or a determination as to whether a policy has been violated.
 This type of approach provides the University with a "remedies-based" resolution option that allows the University to tailor responses to the unique facts and circumstances of an incident, particularly in cases where there is not a broader threat to individual or campus safety.
 In these cases, the OIE may do one or more of the following:

-- Provide interim or long-term remedial measures to complainant that does not require notification to the respondent; - Provide targeted or broad-based educational programming or training; and/or - Meet with the respondent to: - discuss the behavior as alleged and provide an opportunity to respond; - o review prohibited conduct policies as applicable; - identify and discuss appropriate conduct and behaviors moving forward and how to avoid behavior that could be interpreted as retaliatory; - follow-up with the complainant regarding the respondent's responses if appropriate; - notify the DOS or the respondent's supervisor of the allegations and responses if necessary, who will determine whether any other disciplinary action is appropriate privacy as sometimes experiencing a sexual assault or other form of sexual misconduct can compromise concentration, ability to focus on school, or feeling able to get to class.
-With the assistance of the Office of Residence Life and Housing, options can be discussed for a change of housing, for individuals who live in UCCS Housing.
-No victim is required to take advantage of these services and resources, but UCCS provides them in the hope of offering help and support.
-A summary of rights and options is provided to all victims.
+- Provide interim or long-term support measures to the complainant and/or the respondent; - Provide a referral to other campus resolution processes as appropriate based on the specific facts of the case ; - Provide targeted or broad-based educational programming or training; and/or - Conduct a Policy Education Meeting with the respondent to (1) discuss the behavior as alleged and provide an opportunity to respond; (2) review prohibited conduct under the Applicable Policies; (3) identify and discuss appropriate future conduct and behavior as well as how to avoid behavior that could be interpreted as retaliatory; (4) inform the complainant of the respondent's responses if appropriate; and (5) notify the Office of the Dean of Students or the respondent's appointing or disciplinary authority of the allegations and responses if necessary, who will determine whether any other disciplinary action is appropriate.